Axonius, a cybersecurity asset management startup, raises $20M in Series B – TechCrunch

 “You can’t secure what you don’t know about,” he told TechCrunch.
 “Almost everything you’re doing in security relies on a foundation of knowing your assets and how they stack up against your security policies.
 Once you get that foundation taken care of, everything else you do will benefit,” he said.

-Instead, Axonius integrates with over a hundred existing security and management solutions to build up a detailed picture of an entire organization.
+Instead, Axonius integrates with more than a hundred existing security and management solutions to build up a detailed picture of an entire organization.

 Clearly it’s a strategy that’s paying off.